-One of the beauties of Allihies in Cork is that it’s a short spin away from a clatter of other attractions, both man-made and natural.
+One of the beauties of Allihies in Cork is that it’s a short spin away from many of the best things to do in Cork.

-Below, you’ll find a handful of things to see and do a stone’s throw from Allihies (plus places to eat and where to grab a post-adventure pint!).
+Below, you’ll find a handful of things to see and do a stone’s throw from Allihies, from walks and museums to scenic drives and more.

 1. Grab a view of the village from above

-If you approach the village from the East side of the Peninsula on the Ring of Beara drive, you’ll be able to pull into a small lookout point where you can look down over the village and the surrounding hills and water.
+If you approach Allihies village from the East side of the Peninsula on the Ring of Beara drive, you’ll be able to pull into a small lookout point where you can look down over the village and the surrounding hills and water.

-You can see it on Google Maps before you go because you might blink and miss it otherwise.
-Gorse, heather, sheep and of course, the colourful houses are spread out beneath you to make a wonderful panorama for those Instagram shots.
+Gorse, heather, sheep and, of course, the colourful houses are spread out beneath you to deliver a wonderful panoramic view.

 2. Step back in time at the Allihies Copper Mine Museum

 Can you imagine what it must have been like for the people in this remote village when copper mines were discovered in the area?
 Their lives changed forevermore.

 Not only were they provided with a living right then, but the miners had the skills to emigrate to the likes of Butte, Montana, where huge tracts of copper and silver were discovered around the same time as the Allihies mines closed.